 Wim Botha presents Still Life with Discontent across two venues - the North Carolina Museum of Art in Raleigh and the 21c Museum Hotel in Durham.
-Featuring major works such as his Prism 13 (Dead Pietà) alongside new site-specific installations, the exhibition opens on 13 April.
+Major works such as his Prism 13 (Dead Pietà) are included alongside new site-specific installations.

 Wim Botha, Hylton Nel, Claudette Schreuders and Berni Searle exhibit in KKNK25, a retrospective celebration uniting the festival's featured artists over past 24 years.

 Heliostat, Wim Botha's survey show at the Norval Foundation comes to a close Saturday 19th January with a conversation between the artist and curator Owen Martin.
 Timed from 7pm, the discussion will offer a unique view of the transformation of light in Botha's immersive installation, Studies for the Garden of Earthly Delight.

 Wim Botha is among 31 artists featured in Damals nicht, jetzt nicht, niemals: not then, not now, never, an exhibition functioning as a mobile memorial of the end of the First World War in 1918.
 To visibly bear the idea of peace worldwide, it will travel to the UN headquarters in New York City in 2019.

 A solo exhibition by Wim Botha titled Heliostat is currently on view at the Norval Foundation.
 Curated by Owen Martin, the show - 'organised around the idea of refraction' - features new sculpture and 'brings together key works in the South African artist’s career spanning two decades'.